-So . . why does the card payments processing industry easily reject applications for Tech Support Businesses?
+So . . why does the card payments processing industry easily reject applications for high risk payment gateway’s for tech support businesses?
 Why is it considered high risk for payment gateways to process these payments?
 Let us explain below so we can assist you every step of the way.

-How Payment Processing Companies Access the Tech Support Industry
+How Payment Processing Companies Access the High-Risk Payment Gateway for Tech Support Industry

 Bear in mind that acquiring banks and card processors try and avoid the processing of High Risk Payments, at all costs.
-While that may seem like stating the obvious, you might wonder how it applies to the processing of credit card payments and to your tech support business.
+While that may seem like stating the obvious, you might wonder how it applies to the processing of high-risk payment gateway for tech support business.

 It all comes down to what happens when payments go wrong leading to a potential fall-out that could cost card processing companies substantial sums of money.

-There are two main issues with tech support applications that may cause banks to decline:
+There are two main issues with high-risk merchant account for tech support business applications that may cause banks to decline:

 Fraud – The number one risk presented by the industry due to the number of scammers who have operated under the guise of being a “tech support business”.